Day Trip to Brevard

 As intimidating as his large beady black eyes are - he’s actually quite harmless.

-To finish my afternoon off - I walked over to Braken Mountain Bakery to pick up some organic dog biscuits for Mrs. Buttersworth, and enjoy a pastry and chai on their sidewalk seating - so I could take in the fresh mountain air and avoid eye contact with people.
+To finish my afternoon off - I walked over to Braken Mountain Bakery to pick up some organic dog biscuits for Meatloaf, and enjoy a pastry and chai on their sidewalk seating - so I could take in the fresh mountain air and avoid making any eye contact with people.

 My Almond Croissant was super tasty, baked to perfection, and had a nomz chewy consistency with an almond filled interior and superb slight exterior crunch.
 The Chai was definitely a perfect pairing for the croissant and just the right temperature!